parekhakhil/weather/README.md

 # Weather app

-## Demonstaration of opwnweather api with dajngo
+## Demonstaration of openweather api with dajngo